 - accelerate the evolution of operational oceanography as a key component of Earth System Modeling;

 - identify the growing and changing needs of users and how to enhance service delivery;

 - align the objectives with the goals of the UN Decade of Ocean Science for Sustainable Development (UNDOS, 2021-2030).

-The preferred mode of participation is in-person to allow for plenty of informal interactions during the event and on its sidelines, noting that networking is especially important for students and early career scientists.
-Funding will be sought to allow selected students, early career scientists and scientists from developing countries to join the event who do not have alternative sources of funding.
+The symposium is being organised as an in-person to allow for plenty of informal interactions during the event and on its side-lines, noting that networking is especially important for students and early career scientists.
+Funding is sough to subsidise selected students, early career scientists and scientists from developing countries to join the event who do not have alternative sources of funding.
 Presentations and discussions will be broadcasted live, recorded and made available to participants who are unable to travel.

 Save the date